fmi/ruby-style-guide/README.md

     end
     ```

-* When using `reduce` with blocks, you may name arguments
+* When using `reduce` with blocks, you may name the arguments
   `|accumulator, element|`, not `|a, e|`.
 But whenever possible, attempt to find
   a proper contextual naming of a variable.
 Prefer clarity over brevity.
 * When defining binary operators, name the argument `other`.